-A permit shall be required for any curtain drain proposed for use within 100 feet of a leaching dispersal system.
-Curtain drains located down-gradient from a leachfield must be at least 50 feet from the leachfield.
-If an impermeable layer is present or soils percolate faster than one minute per inch, curtain drains must be located at least 100 feet away.
-Curtain drains located up-gradient of a leachfield must be installed with the bottom of the drain higher in elevation than the top of the leachfield or must be located at least 25 feet away.
-Curtain drains shall not be installed in locations which would preclude the use of an area necessary for installation of a replacement OWTS, which meets the standards of this code on the same parcel or any adjacent parcel.
+A permit shall be required for any curtain drain proposed for use within 100 feet of a leaching device.dispersal system.
+Curtain drains located down-gradient from a leachfield must be at least 2550 feet from the leachfield.
+If an impermeable layer is present or soils percolate faster than one minute per inch, curtain drains must be located at least 50100 feet away.
+Curtain drains located up-gradient of a leachfield must be installed with the bottom of the drain higher in elevation than the top of the leachfield; or must be located at least 25 feet away.
+Curtain drains shall not be installed in locations which would preclude the use of an area necessary for installation of a replacement sewage disposal system OWTS, which meets the standards of this code on the same parcel or any adjacent parcel.

 Curtain drains shall not be permitted for the purposes of attempting to lower groundwater levels to meet the required setback to groundwater from leaching devices for new development or expansion of existing development.
+[Ord.
+4440 § 11, 1996; Ord.
+4383 § 11, 1995; Ord.
+4220 § 2, 1992].